obsh/webircgateway-geoip/README.md

 plugins/geoip.so
 ```

-The plugin substitues '%country' macro in realname with ISO 3166-2 two letter country code detected by client's IP address.
+The plugin substitues `%country` macro in realname with ISO 3166-2 two letter country code detected by client's IP address.

 ## Notes